cosmos/sdk-tutorials/academy/5-cosmjs/first-steps.md

 1. Start a local chain that exposes RPCs instead of using a testnet.
 2. Run the same basic CosmJS commands, but for this local chain.

-Along the way, you learn the basic CosmJS concepts needed to start interacting with the Cosmos ecosystem.
+Along the way, you learn the basic CosmJS concepts needed to start interacting with the Cosmos Ecosystem.

 ## Script preparation